mayagold/routemapp/README.md

 ***************************************************************

 ## User Stories:
+* As a user I want to upload a profile photo
-* As a user I want to find a trip route near my location so that I can use enjoy a great local route.
+As a user I want to find a trip route near my location so that I can use enjoy a great local route.
 * As a user I want to be able to provide comments on the routes I use.
 * As a user I want to contribute to the available routes on this site.
 * As a user I want to preview a route.